01-ai/langcrew/libs/langcrew-tools/README.md

 ## What is this?

-`langcrew-tools` is the official toolbox in the LangCrew ecosystem, providing production‑ready tools specifically designed for agent workflows:
+`langcrew-tools` is the official toolbox in the LangCrew ecosystem, providing production‑ready tools specifically designed for agent workflows with streaming events, sandbox execution, and human‑in‑the‑loop support.

-- Compatible with LangChain `BaseTool` interface
-- Built‑in streaming events (astream) with timeout/interrupt handling
-- Sandbox execution (e2b), browser and mobile automation
-- Human‑in‑the‑loop (HITL) hooks and observability‑friendly events
+## Core Benefits

+- **LangChain Integration**: All tools inherit from `langchain_core.tools.BaseTool` with consistent interfaces and Pydantic validation
+- **Streaming Events**: Built-in support for intermediate event dispatching during tool execution
+- **Timeout & Interruption**: Clear policies for handling timeouts and user interruptions
+- **HITL Support**: Production-grade human-in-the-loop extension points

 ## Quick Install